 In W. D. Gann's 'Stock Market Course' he introduces us to something he called "Mechanical Method," or the 'Overnight Chart.'
 Gann further elaborates on the method and adds some slightly different twists in 'The Commodities Course.'

 Later in life, Gann becomes a bit frustrated that his students were straining to learn the more intricate astro-based techniques in 'The Truth of The Stock Tape,' and 'The Tunnel Thru The Air.'
-The older he grew, the more he would emphasize this ingenious system.
+The older he grew, the more he would emphasize this simpler but still ingenious 'Mechanical' system.

 Originally designed for the US Indexes, the Mechanical Method identifies a 2 to 4-day trend for its entries and exits.
-It is flexible, and can be used for shorter timeframes like intraday or intra-week.
-The real beauty of the Gann's Mechanical Method is that it is self-contained.
+The real beauty of the Gann's Mechanical Method is that it is a self-contained trading framework.
 It works independently of astro and numerology, because it captures a repeating short-term pattern inherent to equity markets.
 This ancient market pattern determines the trader's risk, reward, and money management.

 Mechanical Method has taken us nearly 10 years to decode.
-Though Gann's descriptions of this system seem fairly simple and straightforward, the basics for decoding his description are found in other places in his written works.
+Though Gann's descriptions of this system seem fairly simple and straightforward, his basics for decoding are found in other places in his written works.
 There are a couple tricks to this, and Gann's actual methods differ significantly from what he seems to say in his public books.

-Because Gann taught to both professional traders who had access to the floor data in additional to retail investors, Gann organized the Mechanical Method in a way where traders had options.
-Gann first outlines the basic "Mechanical Method," and hen he delineates another variant which he earmarked the "Safest" method in his further descriptions.
-Pictured is the entire 2020 and 2021 (so far this year) back-testing of Mechanical Method by the month of the ES with just 2 contracts.
+Because W. D. Gann taught to both professional traders who had access to the floor data in additional to retail investors, Gann organized the Mechanical Method in a way where traders had options.
+Gann first outlines the basic "Mechanical Method," and then he delineates another variant which he earmarked the "Safest" method.
+Pictured is the entire 2020 and 2021 (so far this year) back-testing of Mechanical Method of the ES with just 1 contract per single and 1 contract for runner trades.
 Many of the positions exit before EOD.
 The numbers represent points.
-We usually shave 10% off the profitability.
+We usually shave 10% off the profitability for slippage.

 The method labelled 'Basic' in these panels is the basic method Gann first describes and gives example trades of.
-The 'Safest' method labelled in these panes in the method whereby Gann added pullback buying and further safeguards which qualified entries.
+The 'Safest' method labelled in these panes in the method whereby Gann added pullback buying, multiple signal entry, and further safeguards which qualified entries.

-The 'Basic' method was given to traders who did not have as much access to market data and wanted fewer trades.
-It also included more double-reverse stops which could be handles by brokers in the 1940's and 50's.
-While the 'Basic' method waits until previous trades play out before entering anew, the 'Safest' method does not, and enters more lots on each new signal of the same direction.
+The 'Basic' method was given to traders who has less access to market data and wanted fewer trades.
+It also includes more double-reverse stops which could be handled by brokers in the 1940's and 50's.
+While the 'Basic' method waits until previous trades play out before entering anew, the 'Safest' method enters more lots on each new signal of the same direction.
 The 'Safest' method also results in fewer double reversals.

 Trades on both methods usually result in durations of a few hours to a couple weeks.
 Ideally there is a trade working at most times which is considered a 'runner,' or longer running trade than the first lot.